Faster quantum and classical SDP approximations for quadratic binary optimization: Technical details and proofs

-As Theorem~\ref{prop:randomized_rounding} asserts that performing the rounding with the approximate solution is enough to produce a sign vector that satisfies~\eqref{equ:upperandlowersign} in expectation, this yields the claim. \end{proof} The analogous claim, i.e. that truncating still gives rise good solutions, clearly also holds in the setting of Proposition~\ref{prop:randomized_rounding}.
+As Theorem~\ref{prop:randomized_rounding} asserts that performing the rounding with the approximate solution is enough to produce a sign vector that satisfies~\eqref{equ:upperandlowersign} in expectation, this yields the claim. \end{proof} The analogous claim, i.e. that truncating still gives rise to good solutions, clearly also holds in the setting of Proposition~\ref{prop:randomized_rounding}.

-Thus, we conclude that the rounding can be performed in time $\tcO(ns)$ on a classical computer, as multiplying a vector with $H$ takes time $\tcO(ns)$ and we only need to perform these operations a logarithmic number of steps.
+Thus, we conclude that the rounding can be performed in time $\tcO(ns)$ on a classical computer, as multiplying a vector with $H$ takes time $\tcO(ns)$ and we only need to perform these operations for a total number of steps that is logarithmic in the problem dimension $n$ (but polynomial in inverse accuracy $1/\epsilon$).
 As $ns\leq n^{1.5}\sqrt{s}$ for $s\leq n$, we conclude that the cost of solving the relaxed \textsc{MaxQP SDP} \eqref{equ:maxqpsdp} dominates the cost of rounding.